Notes for Prospective Students

 For all the official details about applications, deadlines, language requirements, scholarships, and tuition, check out the University of Alberta Graduate Studies website.

 Questions?
-Feel free to email me anytime.
+Feel free to email me anytime [email protected].
 I’m always happy to chat about research and potential projects!